 I've asked my good friend John Assaraf to guest post about the power of your mind in becoming wealthy.

-4 Valuable Tips for a Healthy Money Mindset by John Assaraf
+What Is a Healthy Money Mindset (And Why It Matters for Wealth Building) by John Assaraf

 John Assaraf is a serial entrepreneur, brain researcher, and CEO of NeuroGym.
 In the last 25 years, John has grown 5 multi-million dollar companies in real estate, Internet software, brain research and life and business coaching and consulting.
 He’s the author of 2 New York Times best-selling books, Having It All and The Answer.